 Begin with ¼ cup of salt, then add a ¼ cup of Borax.
 Add a ½ cup of vinegar and then a pot of boiling water.
 After an hour, rinse the drain with hot water to remove the remains of the mixture down the drain.

-BioClean® is an eco-friendly drain cleaner that Art Plumbing, AC & Electric uses on a regular basis for a variety of drain cleaning solutions.
+BioClean® is an eco-friendly drain cleaner that Art Plumbing, Air Conditioning & Electric uses on a regular basis for a variety of drain cleaning solutions.

 BioClean® is a combination of enzymes and bacteria that when poured into a drain, effectively begins to eat away at the waste causing the clog.
 The product is natural, so it does not harm your drains but rather attacks and essentially digests the organic waste.
 This includes hair, food particles, grease, paper, cotton, and sewage.